ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 - Fixed a bug that caused every category to appear selected upon opening the Settings menu.

 ### CORE Content

 - Falling Leaves VFX: Non-burning leaves should now not have edge highlight colors when eroding and now work properly for all LODs.
 - Basic Explosion: Now respects local space flag.
-- Gameplay: Fixed Users are not taking damage on their lower halves.
+- Gameplay: Fixed Users not taking damage on their lower halves.
 - Improved tiling/repeating UVs on arcade cube models.
 These objects will now look better with a wider range of materials.
 May cause weirdness to existing material changes on arcade cubes, but only to material display size.